The Future of Liberty with Mitch Daniels

 Mitch Daniels (02:21):

-Think of the economy as a person, a woman, and you invite her back every year and every year she makes the choice, economies make choices, and every year for a different reason, she stays away.
-She doesn't come back.
-Why is that?
-All those years, 10 years.
-And the reason she stayed away so many times, those were various, but if you wanted to look for an overarching reason, it was the government was playing God.
-I didn't write that line that came from an economist in the period named Benjamin Anderson.
-And I would guess Governor Mitch didn't study Benjamin Anderson and I didn't.
-Did you?
-Benjamin Anderson, Economics and [the Public] Welfare.
+And the reason she stayed away so many times, those were various.
+But if you wanted to look for an overarching reason, it was because the government was playing God.
+I didn't write that line.
+That came from an economist from that period named Benjamin Anderson, and I would guess Governor Mitch didn't study Benjamin Anderson, and I didn't, did you?
+Benjamin Anderson, Economics and the Public Welfare.

 Amity Shlaes (05:38):